Informing Queensland’s engineering, defence manufacturing and aeroskills training and skills priorities for the manufacturing industry

 • MSS – Sustainability

-These packages cover engineering qualifications from entry level (certificate I and II) to graduate diploma in engineering, watch and jewellery manufacturing, marine craft, recreational vehicles, process manufacturing, competitive systems and more.
+These packages cover engineering qualifications from entry level (certificate I and II) to graduate diploma in engineering, watch and jewellery manufacture, aircraft, marine craft, recreational vehicles, process manufacturing, competitive systems and more.

 Our members

-The Industry Reference Group consists of experts and leaders from employers, employer bodies, and unions, to support a skilled and future-proofed workforce.
+The Industry Reference Group consists of experts and leaders from manufacturing businesses, employer bodies, industry peak bodies and unions, to support a skilled and future-proofed workforce.

 Craig Westwood